BrianSigafoos/hugo_site/content/2021-06-13-app-tech-stack.md

 date: 2021-06-13T12:06:27-04:00
 slug: app-stack
 title: A modern app tech stack, built for speed
-summary: Iterate more quickly using Rails with ViewComponents + Tailwind CSS + Hotwire.
+summary: Iterate more quickly using Rails with ViewComponent + Tailwind CSS + Hotwire.
 Build faster with no custom CSS and limited JS.
 ---

 ### A simpler stack, for 2021